-The Department of Health Services offers primary health care free of charge, for all students.
-Among the services provided are medical consultation, dental care, emergency and short-stay recuperation care, ambulance services, clinical laboratory tests, psychology service, counseling on addiction, health education program, and coordination and referrals to offcampus health providers for students under the University's health insurance plan or a personal health insurance.
+The Health Services Department offers primary health care, free of charge, for all students.
+Among the services provided are medical consultation, dental care, emergency and shortstay recuperation care, ambulance services, clinical laboratory tests, psychology service, counseling on addiction, health education program and coordination and referrals to offcampus health providers for students under the University health insurance plan or personal health insurance.
+Family Planning services are offered for a nominal cost to all members of the university community.
 These services are classified in two areas: preventive medicine with emphasis on primary and secondary prevention and therapeutic medicine.
 Services are offered during regular working hours, except ambulance transportation service, which is provided on a twenty-four hour daily basis.

 Medical consultation and emergency services are offered by general physicians and professional nurses.
-These services are offered during working hours from 7:00 am to 9:00 pm, Monday to Thursday and from 7:00am to 4:30pm Friday.
-A clinical laboratory compliments these services.
+These services are offered from 7:00am to 9:00pm, Monday to Thursday and from 7:00am to 4:30pm Friday.
+A clinical laboratory complements these services during regular working hours.
 Dental services are offered to students by appointments.
 Services include oral examinations, X-rays, prophylactic treatment, control of infections and cavities, and orientation on dental hygiene.
-Senior year students of the School of Dentistry of the University of Puerto Rico also provide primary dental care under the supervision of a dentist.
+Senior year students of the School of Dentistry of the University of Puerto Rico also provide primary dental care under the supervision of our dentists.

 All students entering the University for the first time are required to complete and submit a medical history form that includes a complete physical examination and laboratory tests.
-Evidence of immunization is also required and failure to comply will result in a medical hold on registration.
+Evidence of immunizations is also required and failure to comply will result in a medical hold on registration.